ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

 workshops, a dev sprints, both full-length and lightning talks.
 If you are a beginner, this conference is worth attending because there are free workshops.
 If you are an experienced developer, then you will surely get advanced level talks for you.
-Delhiitee should not miss the chance to attend this conference.
+Delhiites should not miss the chance to attend this conference.
 I conducted a workshop titled **“Tango with Django”** helping beginners to understand the Django web framework.